jponge/website/_posts/2019-11-14-a-good-terminal-experience-with-iterm2-and-zsh-on-macos.md

 I use the minimal theme with the tab bar on top and the status bar in the bottom with a few helper icons like CPU usage and current process.
 The color theme is [Dracula](https://draculatheme.com/).
 I like this theme very much also in other tools, notably _Visual Studio Code_ which is my currently preferred editor aside from _IntelliJ IDEA_ for Java projects.
-I also use the [Cascadia font from Microsoft](https://github.com/microsoft/cascadia-code).
+I also use the [Cascadia font from Microsoft](https://github.com/microsoft/cascadia-code) which is my preferred monospace font these days.

 ### Dot files